-When the model is well-calibrated and validated enough on real field data, the main advantage of modelling is that it is possible to simulate restoration scenarios, challenging to implement in the field (Arnaud, 2012).
-Two-dimensional (2D) numerical models are increasingly being used for flood modelling and river management in general.
-The majority of these models consider the resolution of Shallow Water Equations (SWE) (Hervouet, 2003).
+When the model is well calibrated and sufficiently validated with real field data, the main advantage of modelling is that it is possible to simulate restoration scenarios challenging to implement in the field (Arnaud, 2012).
+Twodimensional (2D) numerical models are increasingly being used for flood modelling and river management in general.
+The majority of these models consider the resolution of shallow water equations (SWE) (Hervouet, 2003).
 As the impacts of morphological modifications on flow dynamics can be considerable, considering sediment transport is of primary importance when the purpose is to design sustainable restoration solutions.
 Morphodynamic simulations are thus required to represent bed evolution following the implementation of a restoration measure, especially in Piedmont rivers, where these factors can highly influence hydrodynamics.

-Numerical models allow considering complex geometries with several channels and various classes of sediments.
-For instance, they can provide information about the velocity and the suspended concentration of transported sediments, which has to be known for ecological purposes.
-They can estimate the time scale of erosion or deposition for flood impact forecasts.
+Numerical models allow for considering complex geometries with several channels and various sediment classes.
+For instance, they can provide information about the velocity and the suspended concentration of transported sediment, which has to be known for ecological purposes.
+They can estimate the timescale of erosion or deposition for flood impact forecasts.
 They can also evaluate morphological evolution in areas lacking expertise, for instance, close to hydraulic structures with a specific design.

-The effects of the interactions between hydrodynamics and morphodynamics have proved to be particularly dramatic during the flood of 2013, an almost 100-year return period event, that severely impacted the "Gave de Pau" catchment, especially the "Lac des Gaves" reach in the Hautes-Pyrénées department in France that we will name LDG in this article.
-This former artificial lake within the "Gave de Pau"'s riverbed, delimited by two weirs, has undergone years of sediment extractions.
-These activities lead to a robust hydromorphological imbalance that is disturbing the watercourse's normal functioning in this area.
-Today, after the flood of June 2013, the lake is almost completely filled with sediments, which may lead to river diversion towards populated areas.
-Upstream the second weir, the "Gave de Pau", has precisely the complex morphological properties mentioned above.
-In this area, the river presents specific aspects of Piedmont rivers, characterized by very heterogeneous grain sizes and a complex braided morphology, which indicates considerable sediment delivery from the upstream catchments.
-On the opposite, downstream the weir, an active channel shrinkage is observed, characteristic of a sediment deficit and a sediment discontinuity that led to serious ecological damages and navigation problems.
+The effects of the interactions between hydrodynamics and morphodynamics have proven to be particularly dramatic during the flood of 2013, an almost 100-year return period event that severely impacted the Gave de Pau catchment, especially the Lac des Gaves reach in the Hautes-Pyrénées department in France, named LDG here.
+This former artificial lake within the Gave de Pau riverbed, delimited by two weirs, has undergone years of sediment extractions.
+These activities have led to a robust hydromorphological imbalance that is disturbing the watercourse's normal functioning in this area.
+Since the flood of June 2013, the lake has been almost completely filled with sediment, which may lead to river diversion towards populated areas.
+Upstream the second weir, the Gave de Pau has precisely the complex morphological properties mentioned above.
+In this area, the river presents specific aspects of Piedmont rivers, characterised by very heterogeneous grain sizes and a complex braided morphology, which indicates considerable sediment delivery from the upstream catchments.
+Conversely, downstream the weir, an active channel shrinkage is observed, characteristic of a sediment deficit and a sediment discontinuity that has led to serious ecological damage and navigation problems.